collegeman/php-tent-server/README.md

 ## Architecture

+## Attribution

 ## Licensing

 This project is dual-licensed: MIT and GPLv2.
-The only part that is licensed GPL are the WordPress-plugin implementations of iTentRouter and iTentData.
-The rest of the codebase is licensed MIT.
+Why GPLv2?
+All WordPress plugins must be GPL'd.

+Every effort has been made to clearly differentiate throughout the codebase.

+Please review carefully before inquiring and before creating derivatives.

 ### MIT License